Flight – The Passionate Affair

-Flight – The Passionate Affair was a Canadian documentary television miniseries which aired on CBC Television in 1976.
+Flight – The Passionate Affair is a Canadian documentary television miniseries which aired on CBC Television in 1976.

 Premise

 Canadian aviation history was featured in this four-part documentary series, written and narrated by Patrick Watson.

 Scheduling

 The hour-long episodes aired Sundays at 10:00 p.m.
 (Eastern) from 19 September to 10 October 1976.
 It was rebroadcast in May 1981.
 Subjects included the Avro Canada CF-105 Arrow, Billy Bishop, and the development of competing Canadian airlines such as Trans-Canada Air Lines and Canadian Pacific Air Lines.